bkietz/arrow/docs/source/developers/cpp/building.rst

 Building with Meson
 ===================

-Arrow provides Meson as an experimental build configuration system.
+Experimentally, Arrow provides Meson as a build configuration system.

 Building requires: